decision-crafters/kanbn/README.md

 - `interactive-demo.sh` - A comprehensive demo of Kanbn's features
 - `bootstrap.sh` - Quickly set up a new Kanbn project with AI assistance
+- `bootstrap_container.sh` - Set up a Kanbn project in a container environment
 - `github-repo-init.sh` - How to use Kanbn with existing GitHub repositories

 Run any example with: